-- The Partnership will support a programme of multi agency visits to licensed premises to ensure they are a safe environment for staff and visitors and support appropriate enforcement action where necessary. - In order to prevent low level disorder escalating into serious violent crime, we will utilise targeted early interventions where appropriate. - The Partnership, working closely with our Police and District Council Partners, will monitor, enforce and utilise designated public place orders. - The Best Bar None Scheme has enabled Partners to engage closely with the night time economy trade, and we intend to continue to support this scheme, which has grown year on year. - Working with the night time economy trade and doorstaff, we will support and deliver a programme of training to increase the safety of staff and visitors. - The Partnership will support Partners to deliver a programme of intelligence led, targeted test purchasing operations in order to reduce sales of alcohol to individuals under 18.
-In addition to this, the Partnership will deliver action to raise awareness around purchasing alcohol for under 18's. - The Partnership will utilise existing resources and develop further action to address substance misuse within the night time economy.

-- Working closely with our Partners from the Fire and Rescue Service, we will develop action to address accidental fires relating to alcohol misuse. - As part of our intelligence led planning, the Partnership will develop and implement dedicated action and campaigns in response to seasonal increases in alcohol related violent crime and disorder. - The Partnership will continue to support the delivery and enhancement of Pubwatch schemes in North Cumbria. - The Partnership will support and add value to a co-ordinated response in relation to high profile events throughout North Cumbria. - The Partnership will fully utilise CCTV where appropriate and ensure a co-ordinated approach to the deployment of partnership resources.
+- The Partnership will support a programme of multi agency visits to licensed premises to ensure they are a safe environment for staff and visitors and support appropriate enforcement action where necessary. - In order to prevent low level disorder escalating into serious violent crime, we will support the use of targeted early interventions where appropriate. - The Partnership, working closely with our Police and District Council Partners, will monitor, enforce and utilise designated public place orders. - The Best Bar None Scheme has enabled Partners to engage closely with the night time economy trade, and we intend to continue to support this scheme, which has grown year on year. - The Partnership will support Partners to deliver a programme of intelligence led, targeted test purchasing operations in order to reduce sales of alcohol to individuals under 18.
+In addition to this, the Partnership will deliver action to raise awareness around purchasing alcohol for under 18's. - The Partnership will utilise existing resources to address substance misuse within the night time economy. - As part of our intelligence led planning, the Partnership will work closely with our Partners to deliver campaigns in response to seasonal increases in alcohol related violent crime and disorder. - The Partnership will continue to support the delivery and enhancement of Pubwatch schemes in North Cumbria. - The Partnership will support and add value to a co-ordinated response in relation to high profile events throughout North Cumbria. - The Partnership will fully utilise CCTV where appropriate and ensure a co-ordinated approach to the deployment of partnership resources.